dswd/vpncloud/README.md

 #### CentOS 7
-CentOS 7 .rpm package can be built using [cargo-rpm](https://github.com/RustRPM/cargo-rpm): ``cargo rpm``
+CentOS 7 .rpm package can be built using [cargo-rpm](https://github.com/RustRPM/cargo-rpm): ``cargo rpm`` On an CentOS 7:

+1. Install the required build environment (on CentOS 7)

+       $> yum install -y cargo

+       $> yum groupinstall -y 'Development Tools'

+2. Build the software

+       $> cargo rpm build --release

+rpm will be situated in `target/release/rpmbuild/RPMS/`

 ### Contributions welcome
 There are several areas in which still some work has to be done and where